pomber/react-storybook-demo/README.md

+> Try ForkBox by forking this project at https://forkbox.co/f/forkboxlabs/react-storybook-demo

 ## Simple React/Redux Todo App

 This app setup has the support for [React Storybook](https://github.com/kadirahq/react-storybook).
 It allows to develop and test React UI components rapidly.